 The ingredients of this process are readily available and inexpensive.
 These are salt brine (NaCl), ammonia (NH3) and limestone (CaCO3).
 In this process, CaCl2 is an important by-product obtained.

 The reactions can be represented by the following equation.

 2NH3 + H2O + CO2 → (NH4)2CO3

 (NH4)2CO3 + H2O + CO2 → 2NH4HCO3

-Addition of common salt to the solution containing NH4+ and HCO3– results in the precipitation of NaHCO3 which is least soluble.
+Addition of common salt to the solution containing NH4+ and HCO3– results in the precipitation of NaHCO3 which is the least soluble.
 It is then filtered off.

 NH4HCO3 + NaCl → NH4Cl + NaHCO3

 Sodium bicarbonate is then heated to give Na2CO3.